Orange left arrow graphic.Orange right arrow graphic.

 Starting at spectacular Uluru, continue to Alice Springs, explore the historic town and learn about the work of the Royal Flying Doctor Service and outback medicine, and visit Purple House.

 Arrive in Darwin and explore the city and learn of its fascinating and dramatic history with a medical focus.
-Enjoy a sunset dinner at the Mindl Markets and visit beautiful Litchfield National Park with the option of a dip.
+Enjoy a sunset dinner at the Mindil Markets and visit beautiful Litchfield National Park with the option of a dip.

 Price (sharing a room)